StianNOR/Homelab/README.md

-## Welcome To my Script to make your Terminal life Easier in Linux.
+## Welcome to My Script to Make Your Terminal Life Easier on Linux.
 <br><br>

-### The provided script supports Linux distros that use the following package managers:
+### The script supports Linux distros using these package managers:
 | Package Manager | Distro |
 |---------|----------------|
 | APT     | Debian, Ubuntu, LinuxMint, PopOS, Deepin, etc  |